Kiran7007/Interview-Preparation/README.md

     - When there are multiple views that can be displayed side by side (viewPager tabs)
     - When you have data that needs to be persisted across Activity restarts (such as retained fragments)</br>

-* <b>When should you use a fragment rather than an activity?</b></br>
-  * When there are ui components that are going to be used across multiple activities.
-  * When there are multiple views that can be displayed side by side (viewPager tabs)
-  * When you have data that needs to be persisted across Activity restarts (such as retained fragments)</br>

 * **What is the difference between FragmentPagerAdapter vs FragmentStatePagerAdapter?**
     - FragmentPagerAdapter: Each fragment visited by the user will be stored in the memory but the view will be destroyed.
-When the page is revisited, then the view will be created not the instance of the fragment.
+When the page is revisited, then the view will be recreated not the instance of the fragment.
+This can result in a significant amount of memory being used.
+FragmentPagerAdapter should be used when we need to store the whole fragment in memory.
+FragmentPagerAdapter calls ```detach(Fragment)``` on the transaction instead of ```remove(Fragment)```.
-    - FragmentStatePagerAdapter: Here, the fragment instance will be destroyed when it is not visible to the user, except the saved state of the fragment.
+    - FragmentStatePagerAdapter: the fragment instance is destroyed when it is not visible to the User, except the saved state of the fragment.
+This results in using only a small amount of Memory and can be useful for handling larger data sets.
+Should be used when we have to use dynamic fragments, like fragments with widgets, as their data could be stored in the savedInstanceState.Also it won't affect the performance even if there are large number of fragments.</br>

 * **What is the difference between adding/replacing fragment in backstack?**
     ![image](https://user-images.githubusercontent.com/18071333/109423939-88001a80-7a07-11eb-995e-b7d16c5e51bb.png)